 When it comes to sharing the news of a passing score, individuals do not need to focus on the actual point value of their results.
 The green building world, employers, and clients will not ask what point value was achieved on the LEED exam.
 All that matters is that the candidate Passed.

-The printed sheet will also share proficiency results for each of the LEED Credit Categories.
+The printed LEED exam document will also share proficiency results for each of the LEED Credit Categories.
 This information is debatably more valuable to candidates who Fail the exam because it gives them feedback on which specific LEED areas to focus on for future exam attempts.

 On the other hand, new credential holders can use this information as a guide for LEED continuing education efforts.
 All LEED credential holders must complete continuing education every 2 years to maintain their professional credential; it could be a wise idea to explore these weaker areas for professional development.